 Everyone can code a solution

-Throughout the years, as I have watched people in their daily office work, I have found myself thinking how much easier (and likely how less tedious) their work would be with the benefit of some simple code.
+Throughout the years, as I have watched people go about their daily work, I have found myself thinking how much easier (and likely how less tedious) their work would be with the benefit of some simple code.

 Take, for example, the analyst who receives data in a spreadsheet but wants to combine it with data elsewhere or summarize it in a different way.
 Or consider the assistant who methodically copies and pastes photos of receipts into an expense tracking system.
 These mundane, everyday chores, and hundreds more just like them, needn’t be done manually.

 For most non-technical people, however, the mere thought of coding is daunting, cloaked in a kind of mysterious veneer.
 But the kind of coding I’m thinking of shouldn’t be daunting.
 It’s not mysterious.
-It should be easy, because if you can make a list, you can solve a problem with code.
+It should be easy, because if you can make a list, you can use code to solve a problem.